DoD-Platform-One/gitlab/chart/doc/installation/migration/minio.md

    kubectl exec <sidekiq pod name> -- cat /srv/gitlab/config/gitlab.yml
    ```

-1. In the `gitlab.yml` file, there will be a section for uploads with details of
+1. In the `gitlab.yml` file, there is a section for uploads with details of
    object storage connection.
 Something similar to the following:

    ```yaml